 What Conditions Does SIBO Co-Occur With?

 Because SIBO is often misdiagnosed as other conditions, medical professionals are still unsure how many people have SIBO.
 One study suggested that between 2.5 and 22 percent of people are affected.
-Some studies have found that SIBO occurs more often in women, although other studies have found it occurs equally in men and women.[3, 4]
+Some experts believe SIBO occurs more often in women, although others believe it occurs equally in men and women.[3, 4]

 SIBO is more common in people with other conditions.
-One study found that among people with no symptoms, 17 percent of morbidly obese individuals had SIBO compared with 2.5 percent of non-obese individuals.
+Hypochloridia — low stomach acid — is a common, co-occurring condition.
+Among people with no symptoms, 17 percent of morbidly obese individuals had SIBO compared with 2.5 percent of non-obese individuals.
 SIBO frequency increases with age.
 SIBO was present in 90 percent of elderly people aged 70 to 94, and particularly those who could not absorb lactose.

-SIBO co-occurs with other GI conditions.
-A study found that 30 to 85 percent of people with IBS and 50 percent of people with celiac disease but whose condition was not responding to a gluten-free diet had SIBO.
+SIBO may also co-occur with other GI conditions.
+Thirty to 85 percent of people with IBS and 50 percent of people with celiac disease but whose condition was not responding to a gluten-free diet may also have SIBO.
 People with scleroderma, a connective tissue condition, or who have had radiotherapy, may have increased chance of SIBO.
 SIBO is also more common among alcoholics than in the general population.
-A study found that 50 percent of people with cirrhosis of the liver had SIBO.
+Also, up to 50 percent of people with cirrhosis of the liver may have SIBO.

 Some vitamin deficiencies co-occur with SIBO, including B-12, iron, and fat-soluble vitamins (A, D, E, K).
 Experts believe SIBO causes the B-12 deficiency, rather than the other way around.
-In a study, people with gastritis and SIBO absorbed less B-12, likely because the bacteria were absorbing the B-12, leaving less for human absorption.
+People with gastritis and SIBO absorb less B-12, likely because the bacteria absorb the B-12, leaving less for human absorption.

 What Causes SIBO?